irinagain/irinagain.github.io/index.md

 <!--*  **June 2024** NIH R01 grant, [Scalable Methods for Classification of Heterogeneous High-Dimensional Data](https://nsf.gov/awardsearch/showAward?AWD_ID=1712943&HistoricalAwards=false)-->

+* **July 2026** Our paper with Walter Williamson, [Neo Kok](https://www.linkedin.com/in/neo-kok), Joyce Lee and Jenna Wiens on *"Social Determinants of Health and Continuous Glucose Monitoring Metrics in Type 1 or Type 2 Diabetes"* is published in [JAMA Network Open](https://doi.org/10.1001/jamanetworkopen.2026.21290)

+* **June 2026:** Our paper with [Junyoung Park](https://pjywang.github.io/) and [Neo Kok](https://www.linkedin.com/in/neo-kok) on *"Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions"* is publised in [Statistics in Medicine](https://doi.org/10.1002/sim.70646)

 * **May 2026:** Congratulations to [Neo Kok](https://www.linkedin.com/in/neo-kok) on his graduation with MS in Health Data Science!

 * **March 2026:** Our paper with [Neo Kok](https://www.linkedin.com/in/neo-kok), Walter Williamson and Joyce Lee on *"Impact of Missing Data and Monitoring Duration on Downstream Analyses in Continuous Glucose Monitoring"* has been accepted to [Diabetes Care](https://doi.org/10.2337/dc25-2935).